Sleep apnea is a common, under-diagnosed disorder whose full health implications are only now being fully understood. Research can include:

 Titration is a scientific lab term, meaning to slowly add a little bit more of something until you reach a desired effect.
-During your study a skilled technician will monitor your sleep and slowly increase the air pressure on a CPAP machine until you are able to sleep without or with few sleep events (apneas and hypopneas).
+During your titration study, a skilled technician will monitor your sleep and slowly increase the air pressure on a CPAP machine until you are able to sleep without or with few sleep events (apneas and hypopneas).
 Your pressure needs vary throughout the night, so an overnight sleep study is required to prescribe you the correct pressure.

-We provide a CPAPtalk.com tool to help you find sleep labs in your area.
+- We provide a CPAPtalk.com tool to help you find sleep labs in your area.
 Simply click the link and enter your address or zipcode to find one near you.

 Locate Sleep Apnea Services

 - What questions should I ask at my sleep study?